-Attached to this application are the results of the NHB review and it was determined that marsh elder (Iva frutescens), Atlantic sturgeon (Acipenser oxyrinchus) and shortnose sturgeon (Acipenser brevirostrum) has the potential to occur within the project area.
-Ambit Engineering, Inc. surveyed the property for marsh elder and has depicted the locations on the attached plan set.
-Ambit Engineering will coordinate with NHB and NHF & G regarding the protected species and comments will be forwarded to NH DES upon receipt.
+Attached to this application are the results of the NHB review and it was determined that Atlantic sturgeon (Acipenser oxyrinchus) and shortnose sturgeon (Acipenser brevirostrum) has the potential to occur within the project area.
+Ambit Engineering will coordinate with NHF & G regarding the protected species and comments will be forwarded to NH DES upon receipt.